santrancisco/mosec/README.md

 vagrant up
 ```

-SSH to the VM using the following
+SSH to the VM using the following and start adb under root to make sure it has sufficient permission otherwise you will run into `????????????    no permissions` issue

 ```
 vagrant ssh
+sudo adb start-server
+adb devices
 ```

 Tools can be found in the following location